giridhar7632/the-MERN-stack/08-notes-crud-api.md

 ### Get Notes

-The HTTP GET method corresponds to the Read operation in database.
+The HTTP GET method corresponds to the *read* operation in the database.
 It returns all the data in the database.

 ```js
 const Notes = require('../models/note.model.js')